jahvi/generator-htmlemail/README.md

 This task sends the compiled email to any configured recipient.
 This basically performs the same actions as the `dist` task only that instead of running a static HTTP server it'll try to send the actual email.

-Yeoman will ask you for your email transport settings and recipients on startup but if you wish to further customize these options refer to the `sendEmail` tasks in `Gruntfile.js`.
+Yeoman will ask you for your email transport settings and recipients on startup but if you wish to further customize these options refer to the `nodemailer` tasks in `Gruntfile.js`.

 ### Tasks Customization